mac-s-g/elm-buttons/README.md

   * `./docker/dev-server.sh`
 3. open up `localhost:4000` in a web browser

-once the dev-server is running, you can play around with source files in `elm-buttons/src`.
+Once the dev-server is running, you can play around with source files in `elm-buttons/src`.
 Changes will automatically trigger a re-compile and browser refresh.